The 1990s were a great time for British music. Britpop was in full swing, and a number of British singers were making their mark on the music scene.

 Today, Adu is regularly commended for her lasting legacy on modern artists and continues to make music for select movie albums and occasionally with her band.

 7. George Michael

-George Michael was born in East Finchley, England, and spent most of his childhood in London before moving to Radlett as a teenager.
+Next up we have George Michael.
+Born in East Finchley, England, he spent most of his childhood in London before moving to Radlett as a teenager.

-The album reached number one in the UK, spent 88 weeks on the UK albums chart, and had four singles in the top 40, all without Michael doing any promotion.
+The album reached #1 in the UK, spending 88 weeks on the albums chart, and had four singles in the top 40, all without Michael doing any promotion.

 He released several other popular singles and albums throughout the 90s, including the compilation album Ladies & Gentleman, which is the 45th best-selling album of all time in the UK.
 Michaels continued to make music and write songs until he died in 2016.